WSU-kduncan/s24cicd-RobertDallessandris/README-CI.md

 ```

 Alternatively, you can create a `personal access token` to use instead of password authentication:

-1. Click on your avatar and select my account from the drop down menu
+1. Click on your avatar and select `My Account` from the drop down menu
 ![](./img/docker_myaccount.png)

-2. Select security from the sidebar then click `New Access Token`
+2. Select `Security` from the sidebar then click `New Access Token`
 ![](./img/docker_security.png)

 3. Give the token a description, set the access permissions then click `Generate`
 ![](./img/docker_access_token.png)